Grover Norquist to Newsmax: Inflation Act a Continuation of Biden's Lies

-President Joe Biden, who returned from his vacation in South Carolina this week to sign the Inflation Reduction Act, lied to get elected by saying he wouldn't raise taxes on anyone earning less than $400,000 a year, and he's keeping up with the lies with the massive spending bill, Grover Norquist, the president of Americans for Tax Reform, said on Newsmax Saturday.
+President Joe Biden, who returned from his vacation in South Carolina this week to sign the Inflation Reduction Act, lied to get elected by saying he wouldn't raise taxes on anyone earning less than $400,000 a year, and he's keeping up with the lies with the massive spending bill, Grover Norquist, the president of Americans for Tax Reform, told Newsmax on Saturday.

 "The bill increases taxes on coal," he commented on Newsmax's "The Count."
 "It increases taxes on crude oil and gasoline; it increases taxes on manufacturing, natural gas.
 How does that ever reduce the cost of living?"